loader image

 • What residue remains after repeated use and rinse cycles?

-• How does the product perform against C. auris, C. diff on the EPA-approved list?
+• How does the product perform against C. auris, C. diff on the EPA registered list?

 • How do we prove correct dilution at the point of use?